AzureIoTGBB/iot-edge-offline-dashboarding/documentation/deployment-vscode.md

-# IoT Offline Dashboarding sample - manual deployment
+# Deploy IoT Offline Dashboarding sample via VSCode

-This document shows how to deploy the sample dashboards via VS Code.
+This document shows how to deploy the IoT Offline Dashboarding sample via VS Code.
 To ease the number of pre-requisites and tools you need to install, we chose to take advantage of the "[remote container](https://code.visualstudio.com/docs/remote/containers)" support in VS Code.
 This let's us leverage the same IoT Edge Dev tool that the IoT Edge extension (and azure devops) uses under the covers, without having to install it or its prerequisites locally.

 ## Install prerequisites